LEARNAcademy/syllabus/capstone/api-keys.md

 ### Rate Limits

 External APIs can provide a lot of value to an application.
 However, developers that create external APIs have a right to protect their data and manage the traffic of requests coming into their servers.
 This is often done by putting rate limits on their APIs.
 A **rate limit** is how many requests are allowed in a given time period.
-Examples of common rate limits are 1,000 requests an hours or 10,000 requests a day.
+Examples of common rate limits are 1,000 requests an hour or 10,000 requests a day.
 However, each API will have different requirements.
 It is up to the consumer of the external API to read the documentation.

 ### API Keys

-To enforce the rate limit and protect data from malicious actors each request for data needs to be tracked and regulated.
+To enforce the rate limit and protect data from malicious actors, each request for data needs to be tracked and regulated.
 Consumers of the external API will be required to sign up or register their application.
 In turn the consumer of the external API will receive an API key.
 The **API key** is an authentication token that gets added to the request url.
 API keys must be protected just like passwords.
 API keys should NOT be checked into version control (git).

 In order to hide the API key we will use an environment variable.
 An **environment variable** is a variable whose value is set outside the program.
 It is a variable that rarely changes so it is like creating a `const` variable for the whole application.